Viola Davis and More to be Honored at Trinity Rep's Pell Awards, 5/21

-The Pell Awards celebration will be held this evening, May 21, 2012 from 5:00 PM to 9:00 PM at Trinity Repertory Company's Dowling Theater and Pell Chafee Performance Center.
+The Pell Awards celebration will be held on Monday evening, May 21, 2012 from 5:00 PM to 9:00 PM at Trinity Repertory Company's Dowling Theater and Pell Chafee Performance Center.
 The annual fundraising event will be co-chaired by Academy Award-nominee and former Trinity Rep Artistic Director Richard Jenkins and his wife ShaRon Jenkins;Tony Award-winning set designer Eugene Lee and his wife Brooke Lee; and Trinity Rep board member Kibbe Reilly and husband Tom Reilly.
 Mrs. Nuala Pell will serve as the event's honorary chair.
 Individual tickets to the full event (which includes a VIP cocktail reception as well as a post-ceremony reception featuring hors d'oeuvres, desserts, and an open bar) are $500; a limited number of individual tickets to the ceremony and post-show reception are $250, and corporate sponsorships are available.
 Proceeds from ticket sales benefit Trinity Rep's artistic and educational programs.
 Together with business, political and social leaders, guests at this fun and fabulous cocktail affair will mix, mingle, and enjoy delicious food and desserts provided by Russell Morin Fine Catering.
 For more information and reservations, contact Trinity Rep at (401) 453-9235.

 Artistic Director Curt Columbus said, "I'm so proud that we'll be able to offer a sort of homecoming for the stunning and brilliant Viola Davis, and that she'll be joining us to accept the Pell Award for Lifetime Achievement in the Arts on the very stage where she began her career.
 For us to be able to count a talent like Ms. Davis among the names who have walked the boards here at Trinity Repertory Company over the years is an honor.
 To have her back in Providence for this special evening will be nothing less than a delight."